City-of-Helsinki/bestpractice/README.md

 Docz configuration is handled via the [`doczrc.js`](doczrc.js).
 Follow the [Project Configuration reference](https://www.docz.site/docs/project-configuration).

+### Data and AI solutions

+When developing data solutions, the basic best practices are used where applicable.
+In addition, there are a few other things you should consider, for exaple:
+- tidy format and pipelines
+- notebooks
+- visualization

 ## License
 Usage is provided under the MIT License, except for the contents of the [docs](/docs) folder.
 The best practices documentation content found therein is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), unless noted otherwise in the documentation.